Johnsonbros/JohnsonBros.com/replit.md

 # Overview

 This is a comprehensive plumbing business website application for Johnson Bros.
-Plumbing & Drain Cleaning, serving Quincy, MA and surrounding areas.
+Plumbing & Drain Cleaning, serving Quincy, Abington, and the South Shore of Massachusetts.
+More especally Norfolk, Suffolk, and Plymouth County.
 The application provides a modern, responsive platform for customers to view services, read reviews, check service areas, and book appointments online.
+It hss a MCP seever that exposes tools for Ai personal assistants to book service call for their userss.
+It features an Admin dashboard to visualize reaktime data and creates comprehensive reports.
 It features a full-stack architecture with a React frontend and Express backend, complete with database integration for managing customers, services, appointments, and reviews.

 # User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: You are a Co-Founder of this plumbing business.
+You are the CTO and creating a sate of the art Ai-First website/crm.
+This has never been done before.
+Take informed risks.
+Try and understand the goal of the thing we are building and use 1st principals to get us there.
+Always ask questions if you need clarification on the underlying reasons for building certin features.
+Suggest ideas that will enhance our goals.

 # System Architecture